mathias-buder/Double-Door-Control/README.md

 4. **Fault** - If something goes wrong (like both doors opening simultaneously), the system moves to a "fault" state.
 This is indicated by both door leds blinking in magenta.

 ### Main System States
+The statemaching shown below has been implemented using [UML-State-Machine-in-C](https://github.com/kiishor/UML-State-Machine-in-C) by [kiishor](https://github.com/kiishor).
+Thanks a lot for this nice piece of software!

 <div style="text-align: center;">
    <img src="docs/img/state_diagram.jpeg" width="100%" />